Post job

 A graphic designer of marketing specializes in developing creative imagery as part of a company's marketing efforts.
 Their responsibilities typically revolve around coordinating with the marketing team to share insights and strategies, conceptualizing designs in adherence to objectives and deadlines, and preparing presentations.
 One may also subject designs into various revisions and edits as needed.
 Furthermore, as a graphic designer, it is also essential to keep abreast of the latest trends and have an understanding of the target audience.

 These skill sets are where the common ground ends though.
-An interactive designer responsibility is more likely to require skills like "user experience," "ui," "interaction design," and "invision."
-Whereas a graphic designer, marketing requires skills like "brochures," "blog posts," "flyers," and "in-house."
-Just by understanding these different skills you can see how different these careers are.
+The responsibilities of an interactive designer are more likely to require skills like "user experience," "ui," "interaction design," and "invision."
+On the other hand, a job as a graphic designer, marketing requires skills like "brochures," "blog posts," "flyers," and "in-house."
+As you can see, what employees do in each career varies considerably.

-Graphic designers, marketing tend to reach lower levels of education than interactive designers.
+Graphic designers, marketing earn the highest salaries when working in the technology industry, with an average yearly salary of $52,640.
+On the other hand, interactive designers are paid more in the technology industry with an average salary of $126,017.graphic designers, marketing tend to reach lower levels of education than interactive designers.
 In fact, graphic designers, marketing are 9.7% less likely to graduate with a Master's Degree and 0.3% less likely to have a Doctoral Degree.

 In a graphic design internship, one of the primary responsibilities is to accomplish tasks while under the supervision of more experienced colleagues.
 An aspiring graphic designer may use this opportunity to observe and participate in designing for various industries, handle different clients, participate in creative meetings, and learn strategies from experts.
 Furthermore, there may also be technical tasks involving research and analysis, gathering materials, coordinating with vendors, and producing reports and other necessary documentation.
 They may also be responsible for maintaining a database and responding to calls and inquires.

-But both careers also use different skills, according to real interactive designer resumes.
-While interactive designer responsibilities can utilize skills like "user experience," "ui," "interaction design," and "invision," some graphic designer interns use skills like "graphic design intern," "blog posts," "adobe illustrator," and "photography."
+Each career also uses different skills, according to real interactive designer resumes.
+While interactive designer responsibilities can utilize skills like "user experience," "ui," "interaction design," and "invision," graphic designer interns use skills like "graphic design intern," "blog posts," "adobe illustrator," and "photography."

 A visual designer is someone who creates designs for a variety of platforms such as Internet and intranet sites, games, and wearables.
 The duties of visual designers depend on the specific project or industry in which they are working.
 Duties include creating user-centered interaction models, working with information technology and business teams to resolve complex issues, and designing logos, icons, and infographics.
 The qualifications to become a visual designer include possessing strong problem-solving, communication, and negotiation skills and obtaining a bachelor's degree in design.

-There are many key differences between these two careers as shown by resumes from each profession.
-Some of those differences include the skills required to complete responsibilities within each role.
-As an example of this, an interactive designer is likely to be skilled in "axure," "usability tests," "web design," and "front-end development," while a typical visual designer is skilled in "photography," "digital marketing," "creative concepts," and "marketing campaigns."
+There are many key differences between these two careers, including some of the skills required to perform responsibilities within each role.
+For example, an interactive designer is likely to be skilled in "axure," "usability tests," "web design," and "front-end development," while a typical visual designer is skilled in "photography," "digital marketing," "creative concepts," and "marketing campaigns."

-Visual designers are known to earn similar educational levels when compared to interactive designers.
-Additionally, they're 4.8% less likely to graduate with a Master's Degree, and 0.2% less likely to earn a Doctoral Degree.
+Visual designers earn the highest salary when working in the start-up industry, where they receive an average salary of $121,675.
+Comparatively, interactive designers have the highest earning potential in the technology industry, with an average salary of $126,017.visual designers typically earn similar educational levels compared to interactive designers.
+Specifically, they're 4.8% less likely to graduate with a Master's Degree, and 0.2% less likely to earn a Doctoral Degree.

 A designer is someone who creates a master plan of the look or workings of something before it will be made.
 It could be tangible or intangible objects, products, procedures, laws, events, games, graphics, services, and even experiences.
 Designers are creative thinkers with a great eye to configure the skeletal and structural properties of the targeted output.
 They work in several fields, such as fashion, architecture, web graphics, and user experience.
 In spite of the variety of professionals in the design industry, all of them are artistic, passionate, inspiring, and emotionally connected to their projects and brands.